Colette J. Fehr

 Welcome and thank you for visiting my web site.

-I am a licensed psychotherapist providing individual and couples counseling at my private practice in Maitland, Florida.
-I am passionate about helping people find greater joy and connection in their lives and in their relationships.
+I am a licensed psychotherapist who works exclusively with couples at my private practice in Baldwin Park in Orlando, Florida.
+Helping people find greater joy and connection in their relationships is my lifelong passion.

 I have experience providing individual, couples and family counseling at a wide variety of settings including the following: a residential center, an intensive outpatient program, a community mental health center, an agency, an addiction treatment facility, and in private practice.
 I believe treating clients in these vastly different environments has enriched the quality of my work and my perspective on life.
 I feel honored to have worked with a diverse population of clients from whom I have learned so much, and whom I deeply respect.